Where to watch today's Houston Texans vs Denver Broncos NFL Game: Livestream, TV channels and start time | Goal.com US

 - Streaming service:Fubo

-Jacksonville heads into this matchup looking to regroup after back-to-back losses halted their three-game winning streak.
-The Jaguars were thoroughly outplayed in their last outing before the bye, falling 35-7 to the Los Angeles Rams.
-The lone highlight came late in the game when rookie WR/CB Travis Hunter hauled in his first career touchdown.
-Hunter, who’s quickly emerging as a versatile weapon, posted career highs with eight receptions for 101 yards in that contest and now sits at 28 catches for 298 yards on the year.
+Denver enters Week 9 as one of the NFL’s hottest teams, having rattled off five straight wins and looking like a squad that has finally hit its stride under Sean Payton.
+The Broncos’ most recent triumph was a statement victory, a 44-24 thrashing of the Dallas Cowboys.
+Rookie quarterback Bo Nix put on a show, tossing four touchdown passes and displaying composure well beyond his years.
+Meanwhile, the ground attack was firing on all cylinders, with J.K.
+Dobbins rumbling for 111 yards and fellow rookie R.J.
+Harvey punching in three touchdowns.
+That mix of balance and explosiveness has turned this Denver offense into a nightmare for opposing defenses, with 77 points scored over their last five quarters.
+With confidence sky-high, the Broncos now prepare to face one of the league’s toughest defensive units in Houston.

-As for the Raiders, they’re also coming off a bye week, hoping to reset after being blanked by the Kansas City Chiefs in a frustrating loss.
-That defeat dropped them to 2-5, with just one victory in their last five outings.
-Quarterback Geno Smith has struggled with consistency, completing 66% of his passes for 1,417 yards, seven touchdowns, and 10 interceptions through seven games.
-Running back Ashton Jeanty has been a steady contributor on the ground, totaling 445 yards and three scores on 111 carries, while Tre Tucker has been the team’s most productive receiver, leading the way with 29 receptions for 389 yards and four touchdowns.
+The Texans, sitting at 3-4, come into this matchup fresh off perhaps their most complete performance of the season, a 26-15 victory over the 49ers.
+C.J.
+Stroud was in peak form, throwing for a season-best 318 yards and two touchdowns while distributing the ball to nine different receivers despite missing top target Nico Collins.
+Xavier Hutchinson and rookie Jaylin Noel stepped up in the passing game, combining for over 130 yards and a touchdown, while rookie back Woody Marks impressed with 111 total yards, showcasing his dual-threat ability.
+It was the type of cohesive offensive showing head coach DeMeco Ryans has been preaching all season — and it came against one of the NFC’s elite defenses.

-Here, GOAL brings you everything you need to know about how to watch the Raiders vs Jaguars.
+Here, GOAL brings you everything you need to know about how to watch the Texans vs 49ers.

-READ MORE: Raiders vs Jaguars NFL Preview: Team news, betting, tickets, live stream, Fantasy Football and more
+READ MORE: Texans vs Broncos NFL Preview: Team news, betting, tickets, live stream, Fantasy Football and more

-In the US, Raiders vs Jaguars is going to be broadcast on FOX, which is available with most cable packages and on our favorite streaming service, Fubo, which is currently offering a free trial to new subscribers.
+In the US, Texans vs Broncos is going to be broadcast on FOX, which is available with most cable packages and on our favorite streaming service, Fubo, which is currently offering a free trial to new subscribers.

 Watching NFL action this season just got easier and more versatile, with a mix of traditional TV broadcasts and exclusive streaming options.
 When it comes to convenience and coverage, Fubo stands out as one of the most user-friendly ways to catch nearly every down and touchdown.